Stockton Atlantic City Summer Experience: Live-Work-Learn

 Some positions with certain employers may require licensing and/or union affiliation.
 This would be indicated in the position description.
 Some employers may cover the costs associated with the licensing, such as a casino or gaming license.
 It is recommended that students ask the employer if they will cover any licensing costs.

-The last day students may secure and accept a position with an employer for this program is April 5, 2023.
-Students who do not secure employment by April 5, 2023, are not eligible for the program.
+The last day students may secure and accept a position with an employer for this program is April 10, 2024.
+Students who do not secure employment by April 10, 2024, are not eligible for the program.

 Stockton will provide information on the positions offered by employers for the program.
 Program employers will be invited to participate in on-campus employment fairs held at the Galloway and Atlantic City campuses.
 It is the responsibility of the student to obtain employment.

 Students must find their own transportation to go to work.
 No transportation is provided by Stockton University.
-Students will be encouraged to issue city public transportation or utilize the bike share program located in the AC residential complex.
+Students will be encouraged to use city public transportation or utilize the bike share program located in the AC residential complex.

 Students taking vacations must get this approved by their employer at least three weeks ahead of time or whatever the employer’s policy states.
 If the vacation does not affect the student’s employment, their participation in the asynchronous course, or their ability to attend the mandatory program orientation, it would not affect their status in the program.
 Students are also encouraged to inform employers of any pre-planned vacation, PRIOR to accepting any position, to ensure here is no conflict with the employer’s expectations of your summer work schedule.